doudar/SmartSpin2k/README.md

 ### Recomended Hardware:

 You'll need the quantity listed below of each item excep the driver board.
-An optional PCB is in process which will make the wiring much simpler!
+An optional PCB is in the hardware library which makes the wiring much simpler!

 |qty   |         Part             |              Link                      |
 |:-----:|--------------------------|---------------------------------------:|